johan-jonsson-mobenga/articles/everithing-is-a-box/article.md

 ## Group Boxes by Properties

-So far we've built the [basic structure of our web page](./01-strong-relations.html) with which we simplified the _graphic design_ into boxes.
+So far we've built the [basic structure of our web page (Example-01)](./01-strong-relations.html) with which we simplified the _graphic design_ into boxes.
 This page structure implements the _strong relations_ which exist between these boxes.

 Now it's time to look another time to the layout analysis we did before.
 **This time we focus on _soft relations_ which exists between boxes**.